SpaceX Rockets

 How much is SpaceX worth?

-Not only would an $800 billion valuation make it the most valuable private company in the world, but it would be the 14th largest company in the S&P 500 if it were publicly traded.*
+Not only would an $800 billion valuation make it the most valuable private company in the world, but it would be the 14th-largest company in the S&P 500 if it were publicly traded.*

-*A $1.5 trillion valuation would put it in the top 10.
+*A $1.5 trillion valuation would make it #9.

-SpaceX is projected to generate $15.5 billion in revenue in 2025, up from the estimated $13.3 billion it generated in 2024.
-At an $800 billion valuation (which Starlink stock makes up about half of), the company is trading at over 50x revenue.
+SpaceX was projected to generate $15.5 billion ($11.8 billion from Starlink) in revenue in 2025, up from the estimated $13.3 billion it generated in 2024.

-For the sake of comparison, Raytheon (RTX) generated $86 billion in revenue last year and has a market capitalization of $230 billion (2.7x revenue).
+For the sake of comparison, Raytheon (RTX) generated $89 billion in revenue last year and has a market capitalization of $272 billion (~3x revenue).

 Frequently asked questions